barryclark/jekyll-now/_posts/2022-02-23-Raspberry Pi.md

 ---

 # How to install Raspbian on Raspberry Pi
-Simple tutoriala to install Raspbian OS on raspberry pi by using Raspberry pi imager.
+Simple tutorial to install Raspbian OS on raspberry pi by using Raspberry pi imager.
 Here is the link to the [Imager](https://www.raspberrypi.com/software/)

 ## Instructions